 - 2. Gap measurement using a sphere - 2.1.
-The seat is adjusted such that its H-point coincides with the R-point; if the seat back is adjustable, it is set at the design seat back angle; both these adjustments are in accordance with the requirements of paragraph 2.1. of Annex 1. - 2.2.
+The seat is adjusted such that its H-point coincides with the R-point; if the seat back is adjustable, it is set at the design seat back angle; both these adjustments are in accordance with the requirements of paragraph 2.1. of Annex 1. - 2.1.1.
+The head restraint shall be adjusted to its highest and most rearward position relative to the seat back. - 2.2.
 The head restraint is adjusted to its lowest height position and any backset position intended for occupant use. - 2.3.
 The area of measurement is anywhere between two vertical longitudinal planes passing at 85 mm on either side of the torso line and above the top of the seat back. - 2.4.
 Applying a load of no more than 5 N against the area of measurement specified in paragraph 2.3. above, place a 165 ± 2 mm diameter spherical head form against any gap such that at least two points of contact are made within the area. - 2.5.
 Determine the gap dimension by measuring the straight line distance between the inner edges of the two furthest contact points, as shown in Figures 3-1 and 3-2. - 2.6.
-For gaps within the head restraint, if the measurement determined in paragraph 2.5 of this Annex exceeds 60 mm, then in order to demonstrate compliance with the requirements of paragraph 5.1.3. of this regulation, the seat back displacement test procedure described in Annex 6 is performed, by applying to each gap, using a sphere of 165 mm in diameter, a force passing through the centre of gravity of the smallest of the sections of the gap, along transversal planes parallel to the torso line, and reproducing a moment of 373 Nm about the R point.
+For gaps within the head restraint, if the measurement determined in paragraph 2.5. of this Annex exceeds 60 mm, then in order to demonstrate compliance with the requirements of paragraph 5.1.3. of this Regulation, the seat back displacement test procedure described in Annex 65 is performed, by applying to each gap, using a sphere of 165 mm in diameter, a force passing through the centre of gravity of the smallest of the sections of the gap, along transversal planes parallel to the torso line, and reproducing a moment of 373 Nm about the R point.